UCREL/pymusas-models/developer_readme.md

 </details>

-## Model deployment lifecycle

-Each model is created using a spaCy [configuration](https://spacy.io/api/data-formats#config) and [meta](https://spacy.io/api/data-formats#meta) file, of which we can have more than one model for each language.
-These configuration and meta files are automatically created and stored for each model within their own model folder, which is named after the model using the model naming conventions specified in the main [README](./README.md#model-naming-conventions).
-These model folders are then stored within their relevant language folder, e.g. if it is Welsh model then it would be in the [./languages/cy/ folder.](./languages/cy/) Once the configuration and meta files are created the associated spaCy model is created and then uploaded to this repository as a [GitHub release](https://github.com/UCREL/pymusas-models/releases).

-Below is a list of steps outlining the scripts that need to be ran to create these models with some extra detail on what each script does:

-1. [scripts/create_config_and_meta_files.py](./scripts/create_config_and_meta_files.py).
-This script creates the configuration and meta files for each model using the model meta data we store on each language, within the [language_resources.json](./language_resources.json) file (for more information of the [language_resources.json](./language_resources.json) file see the [Language Resource Meta Data section](#language-resource-meta-data)).
-2.

 ## Language Resource Meta Data

-Language resource meta data is stored in the [language_resources.json file](./language_resources.json), it is used by the [scripts/create_config_and_meta_files.py](./scripts/create_config_and_meta_files.py) script to create the models and their associated meta data file.
+Language resource meta data is stored in the [language_resources.json file](./language_resources.json), it is used by the entry points to the main package, `pymusas_models`, to create the models.
 The structure of the JSON file is the following:

 ``` JSON
 {